 The ultimate decision for participation in GRP lies with the GRP Advisory Council who is responsible for applying these guidelines.
 The Advisory Council will apply discretion based on its knowledge of the applicants and their social, ethical, and environmental practices.
 In exceptional circumstances, the Advisory Council may ask for additional information before making a final decision.
 We emphasise that the Partnership cannot endorse Partners or any of their practices.

 The success of the Partnership is dependent on Partners working together.
-To do this, Partners are expected to work on specific actions under GRP’s four interlinked Value Additions (VAs).
-This could include working on Collaborative Actions with GRP Partners.
+To do this, Partners are expected to work on specific actions under GRP’s three interlinked areas of work: Innovation, Knowledge, and Policy.
+This could include working on initiatives with GRP Partners.
 In addition, all Partners will be invited to an annual Partners’ meeting.
 This is an opportunity to share and develop actions on resilience, review GRP’s strategy and plans, and elect members to the GRP Advisory Council.
 Organisations who are not Partners but are interested in resilience are able to attend the annual meeting as observers.

-To become a GRP Partner, organisations should send an expression of interest to the GRP Secretariat by email (firstname.lastname@example.org) stating that they agree with GRP’s vision and overall goals, indicating specific activity areas they would like to work together on, and/or support they intend to provide to GRP.
-The expression of interest should not exceed three pages.
-The Secretariat will then prepare this for a review by the Advisory Council.
+The Secretariat will prepare the application for review by the Advisory Council.
 If satisfactory, the Advisory Council will then extend a formal invitation to interested parties.
 There is no defined time limit to being a Partner.
 Should a member want to terminate its membership as a Partner an email should be sent to the Secretariat at the address above.
 Partners do not receive remuneration by GRP for their work, and generally cover their own costs although some support may be available for Partners from the South to attend the meetings.